siboscol/star-wars-app/README.md

 - Integrate breadcrumb for navigation
 - Implement a central State management system with Redux in order to store and cache APis responses and avoid server overload and improve loading time and user experience
 - Improve images resizing and overall layout and background images
+- Improve Apis error handling by showing error messages and leave app in a consistent state

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)